 As 1:1 nutrition coaches, we’ve walked hundreds of clients through successful reverse diets based on their goals, activity, and body composition.
-We’re giving a little Reverse Dieting 101 so you can decide if reverse dieting is right for you when to start thinking about it, and, best of all, how to reverse diet successfully.
+We’re giving a little Reverse Dieting 101 so you can decide if reverse dieting is right for you, when to start thinking about it, and, best of all, how to reverse diet successfully.

 As we explore the concept of reverse dieting, let’s start with an analogy.

-How to Fix Your Metabolism
+How to "Fix" Your Metabolism

 Many people want to know how to “fix” or “heal” their metabolism after long periods of dieting.
-So, before diving deeper into reverse dieting, it’s important to understand what metabolism is and how it works.
+So, before diving deeper into reverse dieting, it’s essential to understand what metabolism is and how it works.

 Your metabolism includes all processes by which your body converts food into energy.
 Your metabolic rate is the rate at which your body burns calories [2].